-This week’s Mailbox Monday post is a question that I’m sure a lot of 457 visa holders have asked, especially since we often transfer large sums of money to Australia from overseas.
+This week’s post is from two questions about transferring money and taxes from an SMG email subscriber.
+I’m sure a lot of expats have the same questions, especially since we often transfer large sums of money to Australia from overseas.

 Those are both really good questions.